ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 == Changelog ==

-= 1.1 (22 February 2019) =
+= 1.2 (22 February 2019) =

 * New Feature: Software Application and Course schema type added to the schema type list #115
-* Bug Fixed: Modify Schema Output is not getting selected post meta fields value in schema markup #155
+* Bug Fixed: Modify Schema Output is not getting, Selected post meta fields value in schema markup #155
 * Bug Fixed: Author name field value is not being filled in the Review schema markup #154
 * Bug Fixed: Notice cluttering in error logs #152